Iloilo Golf and Country Club

 The Iloilo Golf and Country Club, Inc., formerly and informally known as the Santa Barbara Golf Course, is a private members-only golf course and club based in Santa Barbara, Iloilo.
 It spans a 35 ha area of plain and rolling hills in Barangay San Sebastian in Santa Barbara.
-It is considered the first golf club in the Philippines and the oldest existing golf course in Southeast Asia.
+It is considered one of the first golf clubs in the Philippines and the oldest existing golf course in Southeast Asia.

-It was the first Philippine golf club to be accepted as an affiliate of one of the oldest and most prestigious golf clubs in the world, the Royal and Ancient Golf Club of St. Andrews, based in Scotland.
+It was the first Philippine golf club to be accepted as an affiliate of the Royal and Ancient Golf Club of St. Andrews, one of the oldest and most prestigious golf clubs in the world, based in Scotland.
+Iloilo Golf and Country Club also hosted the Philippine Open 24 times between 1935 and 1955, and again from 1957 to 1959.